chiayu-wow/2024Fall_projects/README.md

 ### **Grid and Burn Rate Design**

+A 50×50 grid represents the simulated area, where each cell covers 46 chains (1 chain = 66 feet).
+This results in a total simulation area of 529,000 acres, slightly larger than the actual event.
 In this simulation, each grid cell represents a **46-chain (1 chain = 66 feet)** square.
 The decision to set the grid cell size to **46 chains** is based on the burn rate of the fastest-burning vegetation type, **bush**, which spreads at a rate of **46 chains per hour**.
 By aligning the grid cell size with the burn rate of bush, we ensure that:

 - **Fastest Burn Rate (Bush):**